dwrobel/flatcam/README.md

 - fixed exit FullScreen with Escape key
 - added a new menu category in the MenuBar named 'Objects'.
 It will hold the objects found in the Project tab.
 Useful when working in FullScreen
 - disabeld a log.debug in ObjectColection.get_by_name()
+- added a Toggle Notebook button named 'NB' in the QMenBar which toggle the notebook

 3.10.2019